umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

+---
+description: This document covers specific upgrade steps if a version requires them.
+Most versions do not require specific upgrade steps.
+In most cases, you will be able to upgrade directly from your current version to the latest version.
+---

 # Version Specific Upgrades

-_This document covers specific upgrade steps if a version requires them.
-Most versions do not require specific upgrade steps.
-In most cases, you will be able to upgrade directly from your current version to the latest version._

-Follow the steps in the [general upgrade guide](../), then these additional instructions for the specific versions.
+Use the information below to learn about any potential breaking changes and common pitfalls when upgrading your Umbraco CMS project.

+If any specific steps are involved with upgrading to a specific version they will be listed below.

+Use the [general upgrade guide](../) to complete the upgrade of your project.

 ## Breaking changes